jocardelle/bren-meds213-data-cleaning/README.md

 ------------------------

-5. Missing data codes: <list code/symbol and definition>
+5. Missing data codes:
 - In all data fields, a blank or "-" indicates absence of data.
 In some cases, this means no data were recorded; in other cases, it may be that the data were not transferred to the ASDN database by the site PI.

+6. Specialized formats or other abbreviations used:
 - In the cleaning of data, percentages that were recorded as ".", "-", "unk", "n/a" were all treated as absence of data.

-6. Specialized formats or other abbreviations used:

 ------------------------
 ASDN SITE INFO